-Pageant Results >Miss USA Pageant > 2014 Nia Sanchez, Miss Nevada USA, wins
+Pageant Results >Miss USA Pageant > 2014 Nia Sanchez

 Sanchez created a stir and emerged as a public favorite due to her having studied the Korean mixed Martian art Taekwondo for twelve years and earned a fourth-degree black belt.
-That achievement was referenced several times during the evening, during the contestants’ up-close-and-personal videos during the announcement of the Top 20 and then during the final questions when judge Rumer Willis asked Sanchez about sexual violence against women on college campuses.
-Sanchez replied:
+That achievement was referenced several times during the evening, during the contestants’ up-close-and-personal videos during the announcement of the Top 20 and then during the final questions when judge Rumer Willis asked Sanchez about abuse on college campuses.

 “I believe that some colleges may potentially be afraid of having a bad reputation and that would be a reason it could be swept under the rug, because they don’t want that to come out into the public.
 But I think more awareness is very important so women can learn how to protect themselves,” she added.
 “Myself, as a fourth-degree black belt, I learned from a young age that you need to be confident and be able to defend yourself.
 And I think that’s something that we should start to really implement for a lot of women.”